galeraga/3D-semantic-parsing/README.md

 Segmentation:

 - When very few points are used (i.e., 100 points per space), only walls are learned to be detected
+- When very few points are used it's not convenient to use RGB data (revision)

 ## Related Work